grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Shut the fuck up, Bastian."

 "It's important to be ready for this stuff Gregory!
-You gotta steel your mind, desensitize yourself to the possibility.
+You gotta steel your mind, desensitize your head to the possibility.
 Otherwise, you'll be fucking panicking when the time comes."
 Bastian put a reassuring hand on Gregory's shoulder and sucked at his cigarette.
 "But that is the fucking horror of a sub.
 We watch these dials in front of us all day and night, right?
 Those gauges have our fate encoded on them.
 Or at least the fate of the _Prospect_.
-But at some point --- maybe not so far off --- the fate written on those dials might include our end."
+But at some point --- maybe not so far off --- the fate written on those dials might include our fuckin' end."

 Bastian tapped a long finger on the depth gauge.
-"The dials are where we'll see it first.
+"Sittin' in these chairs, we'll be the ones to see it first, right here on these dials.
 We will be looking at them, and the arrangement will slip, just a few ticks, probably, on just a few dials, but there it will be --- our damnation.
-And we'll know, every last one of us, and there will probably be fucking shit-all we can do about it."
+And we'll know, and then every last one of us aboard will know, and there will probably be fucking shit-all we can do about it."

 "But your stupid fucking point is that it takes a long time on a sub..."

-"It takes a long time.
-From the moment we read it off the dials, it could be _hours_ before we sink below crush depth.
-If we go down _fast_, it would still take the better part of a hour.
+"It takes a long time," Bastian nodded.
+"From the moment we read it off the dials, it could be _hours_ before we sink below crush depth.
+If we go down _fast_, it could still take the better part of a hour.
 And we'll be hearing the last throes of the boat the whole way down --- the groans of the hull, the creaking supports, the collapsing trim tanks...
 I like to think the final failure, the big one that sends the wall of water through the boat that comes so fast it smashes your skull against some rusty bit of steel and finally ends it for you --- that last failure, I like to think it will be silent.
 I like the idea that the last thing we will hear is rushing water.
 Somehow that's a fucking comfort to me."

 "You are a motherfucker, Bastian."

-"This is _your_ lifestyle too, Gregory.
+"This is _your_ lifestyle too, my squat friend.
 You should accept it instead of being afraid of it.
 Because having your skull caved in against the hull is the _good_ way to die on a sub.
 Un-fucking-fortunately, these boats are way stronger than the engineers give them credit for --- sure, the boat might get too deep, we might lose control of it, might sink to the bottom mostly filled with water...
 But you might also get lucky --- lucky enough to end up in a compartment that holds on to its precious bubble of air.
 And then you'll sit in that compartment for days, maybe even more than a week, sucking up the last of your breathable oxygen.
 And there's nothing to do but stare at the dark, waiting to die."

-"Damn you, Bastian!
+"Fucking damn, Bastian!
 Shut the fuck up!"

 "Bastian, lay off," said Percy.
 "No submariner is required to contemplate the worst possible scenarios if they don't fucking want to."